saedHasan/setup-jenkins-awsEC2/README.md

 ## Jenkins on AWS

-Jenkins is an open-source automation server that integrates with a number of AWS Services, including: AWS CodeCommit, AWS CodeDeploy, Amazon EC2 Spot, and Amazon EC2 Fleet.
+Jenkins is an open-source automation server that integrates with a number of AWS Services, including AWS CodeCommit, AWS CodeDeploy, Amazon EC2 Spot, and Amazon EC2 Fleet.
 You can use Amazon Elastic Compute Cloud (Amazon EC2) to deploy a Jenkins application on AWS.

-In this tutorial , you will go through the process of setup Jenkins in EC2 instance.
-Firstly , you will lunch EC2 instance and confgire the security group inboud trafic to allow SSH and the port for Jenkins , then you will SSH into EC2 instance and install Jenkins.
+In this tutorial, you will go through the process of setup Jenkins in the EC2 instances.
+Firstly, you will lunch the EC2 instance and configure the security group inbound traffic to allow SSH and the port for Jenkins, then you will SSH into the EC2 instance and install Jenkins.

 ## Steps to follow :